mica-hirsch/guess_the_sound/README.md

 # guess_the_sound
 This is a game where you have to listen to a sound and guess what it represents.
-It can be related to brands, movies, series, etc.
+It can be related to brands, movies, series, etc. You can play the game directly in the colab notebook or download the python code.

 Recommended: